A Characterization of the n-th Degree Bounded Stochastic Dominance: Introduction

 \section{Introduction}

-Stochastic orders are binary relations over random variables.
-They are used in a broad array of applications including portfolio optimization, actuarial sciences, and decision making under uncertainty.
-An important class of stochastic orders that has received a significant attention from both practitioners and researchers uses the lower partial moments (LPM) of the random variables under consideration to determine the ordering between them \citep{shaked2007stochastic}.
-These stochastic orders enjoy well-known desired theoretical properties (e.g., \cite{bawa1975optimal}, \cite{fishburn1976continua}, \cite{fishburn1980stochastic}) and computational properties (e.g., \cite{dentcheva2003optimization}, \cite{dentcheva2016augmented}, \cite{chen2011tight}, \cite{post2017portfolio}).
+Stochastic orders are essential tools in fields such as actuarial sciences and decision-making under uncertainty, where they are used to compare random variables.
+An important class of stochastic orders that has received significant attention from both practitioners and researchers uses the lower partial moments (LPM) of the random variables under consideration to determine the ordering among them \citep{shaked2007stochastic}.
+These stochastic orders enjoy well-known desired theoretical properties (e.g., \cite{bawa1975optimal}, \cite{fishburn1976continua}, \cite{fishburn1980stochastic}) and computational properties (e.g., \cite{dentcheva2003optimization}, \cite{dentcheva2016augmented}, \cite{chen2011tight}, \cite{post2017portfolio}, \cite{chen2018stability}, \cite{peng2024data}).